campaniluis/human_control_2024/README.md

 ## Methodology
 From a database generated for our previous project containing all the discussions on the GGE on LAWS, we created a subcorpus based on a key-word list that would incorporate identified terms referring to human control.
 Retroactively, we can identify four clusters for the keywords: the ones using the word “control” explicitly; those referring to a specific human in control; those related to the concept of nominal human input, an idea proposed in CCW/GGE.1/2023/WP.2/Rev.1 by the State of Palestine [2]; and other similar terms identified in the database.

-### Operationalization of Human Control Terminology
+### Key-word to Identify Statements on Human Control

 | Cluster | Key-words |
 |---------|----------|